ozoid/dart_tcpsocket/README.md

 messageHandler.dart - a solution to sync tx/rx and pass incoming data to commandHandler.dart

-commandHandler.dart - handle incopming messages and associated functions.
+commandHandler.dart - handle incoming messages and run associated functions.

+messageBuilder.dart - a utility to build messages to send for a simple protocol.

 In main: